OptimalBits/bull/REFERENCE.md

   max: number,      // Max number of jobs processed
   duration: number, // per duration in milliseconds
   bounceBack: boolean = false; // When jobs get rate limited, they stay in the waiting queue and are not moved to the delayed queue
-}
+  key: string // optional - allows the grouping of jobs with the specified key }
 ```